jumpingjoy/watchnationpro/fossil-sport-review.md

 For charging purposes, a magnetic ring on the watch case's backside is helpful for wireless charging.
 It looks good while seeing from far away.
 But it looks like a toy on the wrist in some colors.
 But it is up to people’s choice.
 Many find it different fashion too.

+##### Water Resistance:
-**Water Resistance:** Water-resistant of the Fossil Sport is measured 5ATM or up to 50m.
+Water-resistant of the Fossil Sport is measured 5ATM or up to 50m.
 Most excitingly, the Hand Wash feature attracts more attention.
 It starts a timer for the 20s when it detects hand washing.
 Water-resistance is the highlight of WatchOS 7.

+{% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}

 #### How comfortable is it to wear and use the Fossil Sport?